BensonGardner/opt-mobile-portfolio/README.md

 This site is a mock up portfolio, created by Udacity.com and optimized by student Benson Gardner as part of coursework for the Front-End Developer Nanodegree.
 It showcases the work of a fictional person as an exercise in optimization.

+## Notes on Structure
+This site has been processed using Gulp.

+The file structure is somewhat unusual.

+I set the gulp destination (dist) folder to be the main directory, opt-mobile-portfolio, rather than a subfolder called "dist".
+The reason was, I knew that Udacity wanted to see the src folder, and I didn't want to have "/dist/" inserted into the URLS of all the pages.

+I realize this goes against recommended practice, though, so in retrospect, maybe it would be better to accept the "/dist/" in the URLs, since after all this is only for a class.
+To Udacity reviewers: Please let me know if this needs to be changed and resubmitted.

+### Steps to Download, Configure and Implement the Task Runner
+To run my gulpfile on your machine, you have to have npm installed, then use it to install gulp, as well as the plugins: gulp-imagemin, gulp-uglify, pump, gulp-clean-css, gulp-htmlmin.

+From your command line, navigate to the project folder and type "gulp".
+This will activate the default action within the gulpfile - processing everything in the src folder and spitting out optimized files into the main directory.

 ## Optimizations Made

 ### Index.html